 Urban Gateways looks forward to strengthening its capacity to engage more Chicago youth through Street-Level Youth Media and other arts programs in new and exciting ways.

 ABOUT STREET-LEVEL YOUTH MEDIA

 Street-Level’s programs build critical thinking skills in youth who have been historically neglected by policy-makers and mass media, and prepare them to address social justice issues that affect their communities.
 Using video and audio production, digital arts, and the Internet, Street-Level’s young people access advanced communication technology and gain inclusion in our information-based society.

 Street-Level incorporated in 1995 to become one of the country’s first nonprofits to offer technology access and media arts training to urban youth.
 Three years later, Street-Level won the inaugural Coming Up Taller award from President Clinton’s Committee for Arts and the Humanities for its innovative approach to arts education.
 Today, Street-Level remains committed to engaging young people in creative self-expression and critical thinking through in-school and after-school media arts programming.
 Programs include video production, audio and music production, stop-motion animation, digital photography, graphic arts, and new media.
 Street-Level’s facility and free media arts education programs provide Chicago youth with an important outlet for positive self-expression and cultural production.
 The organization serves over 800 young people through community and school-based programs.

 Urban Gateways educates and inspires young people by delivering high-quality, accessible arts experiences that advance their personal and academic growth.
-For questions regarding this acquisition, Urban Gateways, or Street-Level Youth Media, contact Brian Foster, Director of Marketing & Sales at 312-445-2749 or firstname.lastname@example.org.
+For questions regarding this acquisition, Urban Gateways, or Street-Level Youth Media, contact Abby Prescott, Director of Communications at 312-445-2755 or firstname.lastname@example.org.